ICJIA/icjia-r3-nuxt/content/collaboratives.md

   same population.
 section: root
 createdAt: 2022-12-14T16:49:43.345Z
-updatedAt: 2022-12-14T16:57:20.423Z
+updatedAt: 2022-12-15T18:33:40.630Z
 publishedAt: 2022-12-14T16:49:45.010Z
 searchMeta: null
-rawText: "collaboratives are groups of two or more organizations that apply for funding for a single program under one application the application must be submitted by a single organization which assumes the responsibility for submitting the application on behalf of the entire collaborative the responsible applicant must be eligible to receive state funds see prequalification steps resources icjia prequalification steps common recipients are a nonprofit organization a local unit of government a tax exempt faith based organization a business organization or other community organizations single applicants and organizations applying on behalf of a
+rawText: " collaboratives collaboratives are groups of two or more organizations that apply for funding for a single program under one application the application must be submitted by a single organization which assumes the responsibility for submitting the application on behalf of the entire collaborative the responsible applicant must be eligible to receive state funds see prequalification steps resources icjia prequalification steps common recipients are a nonprofit organization a local unit of government a tax exempt faith based organization a business organization or other community organizations single applicants and organizations applying on behalf of a